nubificus/urunc/docs/installation.md

 ### Install required dependencies (through package management)

 The following apt packages are required to complete the installation.
-Depending on your specific needs, some of them may not be neccessary in your use case.
+Depending on your specific needs, some of them may not be necessary in your use case.

 ```bash
 sudo apt-get install git wget bc make build-essential -y